Sing-a-ma-jigs: Product description

 Each Sing-a-ma-jig is battery-powered, with two AAA batteries already included.
 They are soft, stuffed animals with terrycloth mouths, and measure about 12 inches in length.
-They’re all one size only.
+They are all one size only.

 The dolls make a variety of different noises when squeezed in the stomach.
 Each "squeeze" causes the Sing-a-ma-jig to open its mouth to emit noise.
 The doll's mouth contains a set of plastic teeth that click together when closing.
 A Sing-a-ma-jig's noises include songs, "jibber-jabber" made up of vowel sounds, different notes on the octave scale, a greeting, and occasionally a goodbye.
 They each sing a different public-domain song unique to their model.
 The voice that each one has is unique to its model as well.

 Types

 Basic

-As of late 2019, as a part of there are 22 "basic" Sing-a-ma-jig models: Italicised colors are the ones that have the "Voice Wiggle Effect", although the Aqua and Rose ones were later released as standard versions without that effect.
-The New Yellow Sing-a-ma-jig is the only one that sung four songs in the US, Japanese, Korean, and Chinese markets.
+As of late 2019, there are 22 "basic" Sing-a-ma-jig models: Italicised colors are the ones that have the "Voice Wiggle Effect", although the Aqua and Rose ones were later released as standard versions without that effect.
+The New Yellow Sing-a-ma-jig was the only one that sang four different songs in the US, Japanese, Korean, and Chinese markets making this one by far the one with the biggest amount of songs.